If you use YouTube enough it’s only a matter of time until the algorithm gets you.

 This may initially come across as a travel channel, and any Japanophile knows that there are tons of them on YouTube.
 However, this channel hosted by gentle ex-pat Quinlan is focused on his love for the mountains in the land of the rising sun.

-The channel has just turned two years old and has more content than you can shake a snowshoe from videos on how to protect yourself from Japanese bears to the essential guide on bringing on a hike through Japan.
+The channel has just turned two years old and has more content than you can shake a snowshoe at, from videos on how to protect yourself from Japanese bears to the essential guide on what to bring on a hike through Japan.
 If you plan on visiting the country or not, Quinlan’s advice will still help on your outdoor adventures anywhere in the world.

 The Homeless Firefighter 75k Subscribers

 Have you always dreamed of watching the antics of a 31-year-old Californian firefighter who lives in the back of his pickup truck?
 Well, look no further; this channel gives us a look into his reasons for choosing #vanlife and the hiking and outdoor lifestyle that goes with it.